-Our financial forecast reflects our judgment as of the date of this prospectus of conditions we expect to exist and the course of action we expect to take during the twelve months ending December 31, 2007.
-The assumptions disclosed below under "- Assumptions and Considerations" are those that we believe are significant to our financial forecast.
-We believe our actual results of operations and cash flows will approximate those reflected in our financial forecast; however, we can give you no assurance that our forecast results will be achieved.
-There will likely be differences between our forecast and the actual results and those differences could be material.
-If the forecast is not achieved, we may not be able to pay cash distributions on our common units at the initial distribution rate stated in our cash distribution policy.
+Our minimum estimated EBITDA reflects our judgment as of the date of this prospectus of conditions we expect to exist and the course of action we expect to take in order to make the minimum quarterly distribution on all our outstanding units for the twelve months ending December 31, 2007.
+The assumptions disclosed below under "- Assumptions and Considerations" are those that we believe are significant to our ability to generate our minimum estimated EBITDA.
+We believe our actual results of operations and cash flows will be sufficient to generate the minimum estimated EBITDA; however, we can give you no assurance that our minimum estimated EBITDA will be achieved.
+There will likely be differences between our minimum estimated EBITDA and our actual results and those differences could be material.
+If we fail to generate the minimum estimated EBITDA, we may not be able to pay cash distributions on our common units at the initial distribution rate stated in our cash distribution policy.
 Assuming the underwriters exercise in full their option to purchase additional common units, in order to fund distributions to all of our common and subordinated unitholders at our initial rate of \$1.35 per unit for the twelve months ending December 31, 2007, our minimum estimated EBITDA for the twelve months ending December 31, 2007 must be at least \$78.3 million.
 Assuming the underwriters do not exercise their option to purchase additional common units, in order to fund distributions to all of our common and subordinated unitholders at our initial rate of \$1.35 per unit for the twelve months ending December 31, 2007, our minimum estimated EBITDA for the twelve months ending December 31, 2007 must be at least \$78.1 million.
 The amount of our minimum estimated EBITDA is lower if the underwriters do not exercise their option to purchase additional units because we would have fewer units outstanding and lower aggregate distributions, offset by higher interest expense associated with the higher level of indebtedness.
-As set forth in the table below, we forecast that our EBITDA for this period will be approximately \$85.9 million.
+As set forth in the table below, our minimum estimated EBITDA for this period will be approximately \$78.3 million.

 We do not as a matter of course make public projections as to future operations, earnings, or other results.
-However, management has prepared the prospective financial information set forth below to present the forecasted results of operations and cash flow for the twelve months ending December 31, 2007 in order to forecast the amount of available cash for distribution to our unitholders for that period.
-The accompanying prospective financial information was not prepared with a view toward complying with the guidelines established by the American Institute of Certified Public Accountants with respect to prospective financial information but, in the view of our management, the prospective financial information has been prepared on a reasonable basis, reflects the best currently available estimates and judgments, and presents, to the best of management's knowledge and belief, the expected course of action and the expected future financial performance.
+However, management has prepared the minimum estimated EBITDA and related assumptions set forth below to substantiate our belief that we will have sufficient cash to make the minimum quarterly distribution to all our unitholders for the twelve months ending December 31, 2007.
+The accompanying prospective financial information was not prepared with a view toward complying with the guidelines established by the American Institute of Certified Public Accountants with respect to prospective financial information but, in the view of our management, the prospective financial information has been prepared on a reasonable basis, reflects the best currently available estimates and judgments, and presents, to the best of management's knowledge and belief, the assumptions on which we base our belief that we can generate the minimum estimated EBITDA necessary for us to have sufficient cash available for distributions to pay the minimum quarterly distribution to all our unitholders.
 However, this information is not fact and should not be relied upon as being necessarily indicative of future results, and readers of this prospectus are cautioned not to place undue reliance on the prospective financial information.